I coordinate and facilitate art projects

 Co-curated by: Laurence Bossé, Philip Tinari & Claire Staebler

-Invited by ARTER to work on the project, I was in charge of coordination between the artists, the curatorial team (Suzanne Pagé, Laurence Bossé, Philip Tinari & Claire Staebler) and the production team (ARTER)
+Invited by ARTER to work on the project, I assisted the curatorial team by coordinating the exhibition production with the artists (Suzanne Pagé, Laurence Bossé, Philip Tinari & Claire Staebler) and the production team (ARTER)

 Xu Zhen, Eternity - The Soldier of Marathon Announcing Victory, A Wounded Galatian, 2014 (details)